An Introduction to Neural Data Compression: Perceptual losses

 While no-reference metrics are rarely used as training targets in the current neural compression literature, they are sometimes used for evaluation \cite{mentzer2020hific}.
 The \textit{natural image quality evaluator} (NIQE) \cite{mittal2013niqe}, for example, extracts nonlinear features from image patches sampled from a test image.
 It then fits a Gaussian distribution to these features and compares it to a Gaussian distribution fitted to features extracted from natural images.
 Many extensions of NIQE have been proposed and used in the IQA literature \cite{zhang2015ilniqe}.

 \textit{Deep IQA} \cite{bosse2016deepiqa} samples 32x32 image patches from a test image and uses a convolutional neural network to predict perceptual quality judgments.
 The predictions for different patches are averaged to yield a single score for an image.
 The parameters of the network were trained in a supervised manner on the LIVE dataset \cite{sheikh2006live} which only contains 981 distorted versions of 29 reference images.
-To augment this dataset and to reduce overfitting, Kim et al. \cite{kim2019diqa} pretrained a neural network to predict pixel-wise distortions before training on the LIVE dataset.
+To augment this dataset and to reduce overfitting, \citeauthor{kim2019diqa} \cite{kim2019diqa} pretrained a neural network to predict pixel-wise distortions before training on the LIVE dataset.

-\subsubsection{Divergences and adversarial networks}
+\subsection{Divergences and adversarial networks}

 An image compressor which always outputs a fixed image of high perceptual quality would score high in terms of any no-reference metric and consume zero bits.
-However, for a useful compressor of natural images, we expect a \textit{diverse} distribution of reconstructions.
+However, for a useful compressor of natural images, we expect a diverse set of reconstructions roughly following the distribution of uncompressed images.
 Such properties can be assessed with \textit{divergences}, measuring the deviation between the data distribution and the distribution of reconstructions.
-Requirements on a divergence $d$ are $d[p, q] \geq 0$ and $d[p, q] = 0 \iff p=q$ for all distributions $p$, $q$, and a divergence need not be symmetric.
+Requirements on a divergence $d$ are $d[p, q] \geq 0$ and $d[p, q] = 0 \iff p=q$ for all distributions $p$, $q$.
+A divergence does not need not be symmetric.
 Examples include the Kullback-Leibler divergence (KLD), the Jensen-Shannon divergence (JSD), or the total variation distance (TVD).

 Divergences are sometimes described as either \textit{zero-avoiding} or \textit{zero-forcing} \cite{minka2005divergences}.
 Zero-avoiding divergences assign a high penalty to models which assign zero probability to events ($q(\x) = 0$) which have positive probability under the reference distribution ($p(\x) > 0$).
 They are also called \textit{mode-covering} divergences since they encourage models to assign probability mass to all modes of a distribution.
 Examples include the KLD or the $\chi^2$-divergence.
 On the other hand, zero-forcing divergences assign a high penalty to model distributions which assign positive probability ($q(\x) > 0$) to events which have zero probability ($p(\x) = 0$).
 These are also called \textit{mode-seeking} divergences since the resulting models tend to ignore some of the modes of distributions with multiple peaks.
 An examples is the reverse KLD (Eq.~\ref{eq:rkld} with $P$ and $Q$ switched).
 Zero-forcing divergences are especially useful for capturing realism since they discourage models from generating implausible reconstructions.